dominiquedevriese/ogp-notes/effect_interfaces.md

 In other words, our use of (stateful) procedural effect abstractions already allows us to impose constraints on the logs or change the implementation of logging in a central place, but it does not yet offer abstract effects, in the sense that components cannot be entirely agnostic about which type of logging they require.

 Fortunately, we have already seen the solution for this problem: [polymorphism](polymorphism.md).
-Applying the techniques we've already sene, we can change our `Log` class to an interface so that we can provide several different implementations of it:
+Changing our `Log` class into an interface allows us to provide several implementations of it:
 ```java
 public interface Log {
 	public void logMessage(String msg);